splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 You can find active alerts, existing detectors, and muting rules under :guilabel:`Alerts & Detectors`.
 You can also find alerts in the Events Feed, available within any dashboard.

-.. note:: This topic covers Splunk Observability Cloud Infrastructure and Custom Metrics detectors.
-To learn about Splunk APM detectors, visit :ref:`apm-alerts`.
+.. note:: This topic covers Infrastructure and Custom Metrics detectors.
+You can create a Splunk APM detector to monitor request rates, error rates, and latency for your service.
+To learn more about Splunk APM detectors, visit :ref:`apm-alerts`.

 Create detectors
 =============================================================================